 I show you this to point out that I was not born with an innate ability to draw!
 It has taken years of study and practice, and it all began with seeking out the drawing education that I needed, and committing to a life-long journey of study and improvement.

-I invite you to do the same by taking my free Mini-Course on the essential concepts and stages of realistic drawing (or jump into a full-length course here!)
+I invite you to do the same by taking my free Mini-Course on the essential concepts and stages of realistic drawing (or jump into my entire curriculum here!)

 Try these ways of tricking yourself into relieving the pressure of perfectionism and having more fun while you draw:

-Strategy 5 Exercise A) Practice short, repetitive drawing exercises (such as the ones in my Mini-Course).
+Strategy 5 Exercise A) Practice short, repetitive drawing exercises (I introduce many in my Drawing Decoded Membership).
 Many of the most useful drawing exercises don’t lead to a beautiful, finished product.
 Instead, they isolate a specific skill or part of the drawing process, and are intended to be completed fairly quickly, and in great number.
 After all, repetition is the mother of skill.

 Short drawing exercises are an excellent way to greatly improve your skills, and to get used to pushing

 through ‘perfectionism paralysis.’
-Practicing this way lessens the 'preciousness' with which we often
+Practicing in this way can lessen the 'preciousness' with which we often

 the page quickly before refining and revising it.
 (After all, you can't